Teignmouth (album)

-Teignmouth is the first studio album by the electronic band Love Is Colder Than Death.
+Teignmouth is the first studio album by the neoclassical dark wave band Love Is Colder Than Death.
 It was released in Europe in 1991 by the Hyperium music label in both LP and CD formats.
 Earlier that year Hyperium had released the three song Wild World vinyl EP.
 Teignmouth was also released in the United States in 1994 by Metropolis Records as the then new record distribution and label's first release (MET001).

-This album was starting the heavenly voices series.
+This album started the heavenly voices series.

 Two of the tracks on Teignmouth, "Wild World" and "From the Fog", were previously released on the Wild World EP.
 However the version of "Wild World" released on Teignmouth is shorter than the original EP release.

 Track listing

 Both the European and American CD versions of Teignmouth had the same track order.